 Hong Qin, University of Tennessee at Chattanooga

-The Spoke mission is to promote the integration and automation of BBD into student training and education.
+The spoke project is to promote the integration and automation of BBD into student training and education.
 Major educational activities will help faculty and students bridge the gap between big data research and life science communities.
-Leveraging the team’s expertise in computer science and ecology, the project will offer training workshops on using network models to integrate heterogeneous genomic big data and heterogeneous ecological big data to address big questions in biology.
+Leveraging the team’s expertise in computer science and ecology, the project will offer training workshops on using network models to integrate heterogeneous genomic big data and heterogeneous ecological big data to address large-scale questions in biology.

 The team will engage faculty and students in developing a protocol to automate field data collection.
 The team will also prototype automated methods to enhance plant image digitization, leveraging the large collection of digitized plant images and meta-information at the SouthEast Regional Network of Expertise and Collections, a consortium of 233 herbaria in 14 states in the Southeastern U.S., and large ecological datasets in collaboration with the Encyclopedia of Life, a free, online collaborative encyclopedia intended to document all 1.9 million living species known to science.